 - Rent or Mortgage

 - Insurance: Auto, Home, and Life Insurance

 Spending about half of what you earn on needs would be best.
 If you are spending more, you can cut down on wants or try to live with a smaller home and car.

 30% Of Your Income: Your Wants

 Wants are things you spend money on that are not essential.
 This includes dinner, a movie, that new handbag, concert tickets, vacations, streaming services, or optional upgrades.

 Save 20% of the money you make.
 Please put it in a bank account and a retirement fund.
 Save three months’ worth of money for emergencies.
 Then think about other goals like making more money.

 The savings bucket can also include debt repayment.
-If you have money left over, you should use it to repay the debt, and in return is saving your money.
+If you have money left over, you should use it to repay the debt and save your money.